-Tom Hay Reserve 2017-18
+Tom Hay Reserve 2018-19

-www.tasland.org.au
+Protected Areas on Private Land Program: Biological Monitoring and S www.tasland.org.au

 Introduction

 The Tasmanian Land Conservancy (TLC) protects important natural areas as permanent reserves and aims to demonstrate excellence in reserve management for biodiversity conservation.
 The TLC has adopted an adaptive management framework - the Open Standards for the Practice of Conservation which comprises- planning, implementing, monitoring, reporting, review/adapt and communication.